tokenly/php-shapeshift-io-api/README.md

 * All errors from api that are caused by invalid requests (bad inputs, etc...) are `ApiErrorException`-s.
 * Network errors are `RequestFailedException`.

+You can find some examples of usage in `tests/ClientTest.phpt`.

 # Money vs. floats
 All rate and amount numbers that came from shapeshift.io are represented in string float format, this library keeps it that way.